Salacia reticulata (Kothala Himbutu)

 Salacia reticulata, known in Sinhalese as Kothala Himbutu, is a woody vine native to Sri Lanka and southern India.
 Its root, root bark, and stem have been used for centuries in Ayurvedic medicine for diabetes and metabolic complaints.
 The plant contains a distinctive set of sulfonium-sulfate compounds, including salacinol, kotalanol, and de-O-sulfonated variants, which act as potent inhibitors of intestinal alpha-glucosidase enzymes that break down dietary carbohydrate.
 Acute postprandial glucose trials in healthy adults and patients with type 2 diabetes show that Salacia extracts blunt blood sugar and insulin rises after carbohydrate-rich meals, while longer 6- and 12-week interventions report improvements in fasting glucose, lipid profiles, and HbA1c in selected populations.
 The plant is closely related to Salacia oblonga and Salacia chinensis, which share alpha-glucosidase-inhibiting actives and have been studied in parallel Japanese and Western clinical programs.

-Active Compound Sulfonium-sulfate inner salts salacinol and kotalanol, and their de-O-sulfonated counterparts neosalacinol and neokotalanol, together with mangiferin and salaprinol; potent intestinal alpha-glucosidase inhibitors.
+Active Compound Salacinol and kotalanol (sulfonium-sulfate inner salts) and their de-O-sulfonated forms neosalacinol and neokotalanol, plus mangiferin and salaprinol; intestinal alpha-glucosidase inhibitors.

 Benefits